Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/language.md

 Members:

-- `length`: Number of characters that represent the string.
+- `length`: Number of bytes in the sequence.
-- `split(int)`: Splits the string at the specified character and returns a tuple with the two resulting strings.
+- `split(int)`: Splits the byte sequence at the specified index and returns a tuple with the two resulting byte sequences.

 #### Pubkey